Jonah Kūhiō Kalanianaʻole: Women's suffrage

 In 1915, political parties in the territory asked Kūhiō to bring a bill to the U.S. Congress that requested the right for the territorial legislature to rule on women's suffrage.
-The Organic Act which established the Territory of Hawaii and specifically forbade the territorial legislature from granting suffrage on the local level contrary to the federal constitution.
+The Organic Act established the Territory of Hawaii and specifically forbade the territorial legislature from granting suffrage on the local level contrary to the federal constitution.
 Kūhiō received no attention from Congress on the matter, but brought the issue forward again in 1916.

 In 1917 Kūhiō brought another bill to the United States Congress that was put forward by Senator John F. Shaforth.
 The bill would allow the territory of Hawaii to decide suffrage.
 In 1918 New England suffragist Almira Hollander Pitman, who was married to the son of Hawaiian chiefess Kinoʻoleoliliha, helped successfully advocate for the passage of that bill.
 Pitman used her political contacts to help Kūhiō.
 The bill was enacted in June 1918.

 After the revision to the Organic Act, the Hawaiian legislature debated allowing women's suffrage from 1919 to 1920.
 The issue became deadlocked due to disagreement between the Hawaii Territorial Senate and the Hawaii Territorial House about whether the bill would take effect in the primary election of 1919 or 1920 and whether a referendum should decide the issue.
 Local legislation never passed because the following year Congress passed the suffrage-granting Nineteenth Amendment.